COSBlab/IPL-workshop/DAY-3/README.md

 To complete this exercise, the student will:

 * complete the tutorial on antibody/antigen available [here](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/).
-Credentials to access the server will be distributed during the workshop
+Credentials to access the server will be distributed during the workshop.

+* In the visualisation part of the tutorial, if PyMOL crashes upon running the rms_cur command, the student can use the provided "calc_lrmsd" notebook to calculate the ligand-rmsd of the different models.